 A few weeks ago in the midst of the protests, people were twisted that HBO chose to pull Gone with the Wind from their streaming service.
 Full disclosure: I have never liked Gone with the Wind, book or movie.
 But pulling it feels like a token gesture, a trend, rather than an opportunity.
 America, the world for that matter, can not erase the crapy parts of our history no matter how hard we try.
 Yanking anything offensive now seems like history repeating itself by imagining it never happened.

 Instead, leave the movie alone, but add a disclaimer or even better, a sweeping dedication at the beginning.
-Hattie McDaniel, who played Mammy and went on to become the first African American woman to win an Oscar, was not allowed to attend her own premiere in Atlanta because it was held at a whites-only theater.
+Hattie McDaniel, who played Mammy and went on to become the first Black woman to win an Oscar, was not allowed to attend her own premiere in Atlanta because it was held at a Whites-only theater.
 She was only allowed to attend the Oscar ceremony on favor and had to sit off to the side at a separate table with her husband and agent.
-When Hattie died, as an Oscar winner, she wanted to be buried in Hollywood Cemetery.
-Her request was denied as the graveyard was also whites-only.
+When Hattie died, as an Academy Award winner, she wanted to be buried in Hollywood Cemetery.
+Her request was denied as the graveyard was also Whites-only.

 Give people the contextual reality of America’s “beloved classic.”
 Only then, when it’s right there in on the big screen, will we come face to face with the cracks, the broken bits of our story.

-My hope is that generations will look back on 2020 as the year we stopped, because we were forced to in so many ways, and took a good long look at our country and ourselves.
-The year white people ceased patting ourselves on the back and listened more than we spoke.
+My hope is that generations will look back on 2020 as the year we stopped, because we were forced to in so many ways, and took a good long look at our country and our lives.
+The year White people ceased patting ourselves on the back and listened more than we spoke.

 My thoughts from the laundry room.
 Wide Awake.